ash-project/ash/usage-rules.md

 ## Error Handling

 Functions to call actions, like `Ash.create` and code interfaces like `MyApp.Accounts.register_user` all return ok/error tuples.
 All have `!` variations, like `Ash.create!` and `MyApp.Accounts.register_user!`.
 Use the `!` variations when you want to "let it crash", like if looking something up that should definitely exist, or calling an action that should always succeed.
+Always prefer the raising `!` variation over something like `{:ok, user} = MyApp.Accounts.register_user(...)`.

 All Ash code returns errors in the form of `{:error, error_class}`.
 Ash categorizes errors into four main classes: